• Skip to main content

 The weekly trade report by L.C.
 Addressing the Economic Club of New York on June 4th, US Trade Representative Robert Lighthizer declared: “After the [pandemic] crisis is over, we have to have an industrial policy that assures the US has in any future crisis the ability to manufacture at home all the things that we […]

-Filed Under: Industrial policy Tagged: Robert Lighthizer, USMCA
+Filed Under: Industrial policy Tagged With: Robert Lighthizer, USMCA

 Time for a major rethink of education and arts policies